-Aforementioned features show that Nepal has something to offer to everyone coming to Nepal from natural wonders to variety of culture, flora and fauna, exotic culture, incredible landscapes, majestic mountains, rushing rivers, glacial lakes, and forests full of wild animals.
+The aforementioned features show that Nepal has something to offer to everyone coming to Nepal from natural wonders to a variety of cultures, flora, and fauna, exotic culture, incredible landscapes, majestic mountains, rushing rivers, glacial lakes, and forests full of wild animals.

-Admiring hosts of impressions, world?s renowned traveler writers have given a number of titles to Nepal, like--living cultural museum, Shangri-La, roof of the world, birth place of the apostle of peace, country of living goddess, Himalayan pilgrimage, the land of mysticism and exoticism, and of non-stop festival.
-All these features are explicit enough what Nepal has to offer you and and, all these features are explicit enough why Nepal has been one of the ultimate destinations in the world.
+Admiring hosts of impressions, world's renowned traveler writers have given a number of titles to Nepal, like--living cultural museum, Shangri-La, the roof of the world, the birth place of the apostle of peace, country of living goddess, Himalayan pilgrimage, the land of mysticism and exoticism, and of non-stop festival.
+All these features are explicit enough about what Nepal has to offer you and, all these features are explicit enough why Nepal has been one of the ultimate destinations in the world.

-The history of Nepal begins from 9th century BC.
-The Kirats were the first rulers of this country.
+The history of Nepal begins in the 9th century BC.
+The Kits were the first rulers of this country.
 For many centuries, Nepal remained divided into many principalities Kirats ruled in the east, the Newars in Kathmandu valley, while Gurungs and Magars occupied the mid-west.

-Lichchhavis had conquered Kirats in first century AD and then ruled until 9th century AD.
-During this period, art thrived in Nepal and many beautiful woodcarvings and sculptures that are found in the country is associated to this era.
+Lichchhavis had conquered Kirats in the first century AD and then ruled until the 9th century AD.
+During this period, art thrived in Nepal and many beautiful woodcarvings and sculptures that are found in the country are associated with this era.

-Subsequently, Thakuris conquered Lichchhavis in 9th century AD and ruled until 13th century.
+Subsequently, Thakuris conquered Lichchhavis in the 9th century AD and ruled until the 13th century.

 Afterward, in 1200 AD, the Malla again conquered Lichchavis, who also said to have contributed a lot to the art and culture of Nepal.
 The Mallas mainly focused in Kathmandu valley.

-Afterward, Shah dynasty had reigned over Mallas and then conquered them, as Prithvi Narayan Shah, the king of Gorkha had conquered Malla rulers in Kathmandu valley along with other small principalities and recognizing the threat of British Raj in India he unified all the principalities into one kingdom.
+Afterward, the Shah dynasty had reigned over Mallas and then conquered them, was Prithvi Narayan Shah, the king of Gorkha had conquered Malla rulers in Kathmandu valley along with other small principalities, and recognizing the threat of the British Raj in India he unified all the principalities into one kingdom.

-Nepal now is a Federal Democratic Republic state, since it was declared to be federal republic on May 28, 2008 in the first meeting of the Constituent Assembly.
+Nepal now is a Federal Democratic Republic state, since it was declared to be a federal republic on May 28, 2008, in the first meeting of the Constituent Assembly.

-People:?125 caste/ethnic groups, speaking as many as 123 languages, who follow as many as 10 different religion.
+People: 125 castes/ethnic groups, speaking as many as 123 languages, who follow as many as 10 different religions.

 Nepal occupying only 0.1 percent of the total landmass of the earth is home to.

-Tiger, Rhino, Snow leopard, Clouded leopard, Red panda, Brown bear, Asamese macaque, Gangetic dophin, Wolf, wild elephant, Giant horn-bill, swamp deer, wild yak, Nayan, Tebetan antelope, Black buck, four horned antelope, musk deer pigmy hog, Haspid harem Pangolin, Gharial, Indian bustard Saras crane, Impean pheasant, Python, these are some of the endangered species of the country.
+Tiger, Rhino, Snow leopard, Clouded leopard, Red panda, Brown bear, Assamese macaque, Gangetic dolphin, Wolf, wild elephant, Giant horn-bill, swamp deer, wild yak, Nayan, Tibetan antelope, Black buck, four-horned antelope, musk deer pigmy hog, Hispid harem Pangolin, Gharial, Indian bustard Saras crane, Impian pheasant, Python, these are some of the endangered species of the country.

-Nepal harbors one of the world’s best habitants for one horned rhino, royal Bengal tiger, snow leopard, clouded-leopard, Red panda, blue-sheep and long snouted fish eating Gharial.
-Other wildlife includes wild elephant, buffaloes, bisons, blue bull, brown bear, sloth bear, leopard, crocodiles and many varies of cat, dog, deer and antelope families, and 840 different species of wet land, migratory and residential birds.
+Nepal harbors one of the world’s best habitats for one-horned rhino, royal Bengal tiger, snow leopard, clouded-leopard, Red panda, blue-sheep, and long-snouted fish eating Gharial.
+Other wildlife includes wild elephant, buffaloes, bison, blue bull, brown bear, sloth bear, leopard, crocodiles, and many varieties of a cat, dog, deer, and antelope families, and 840 different species of wet land, migratory and residential birds.

 The heritages in Nepal are alive and dynamic.
-Shmanism, Pananimism and witch craft are still practiced in remote regions.
-Temples, shrines, monuments and monasteries with devotees burning butter-lamps, singling hymns, chiming temple bells and playing drums are spotted everywhere as a living cultural heritage.
+Shamanism, Pananimism, and witchcraft are still practiced in remote regions.
+Temples, shrines, monuments, and monasteries with devotees burning butter-lamps, singing hymns, chiming temple bells, and playing drums are spotted everywhere as a living cultural heritage.